jordanhavard/uberclone/README.md

 ## Documentation, Installation, and Usage Instructions

 ## What It Does
-This was created to get a feel for React native
+This was created to get a feel for React native.
+It allows a user to select a pickup palce and destination and then using Google's APIs calculates the distance, price and directions for 3 different service levels

-Once installed you can do stuff like this:

 ## Google maps API key
 You will need to get a google maps API key.
 Ensure to enable